Bakhtiyor Choriyev

-Bakhtiyor Choriyev (born 19 April 1992) is a Tajikistan player, who currently plays for FK Istaravshan.
+Bakhtiyor Choriyev (born 19 April 1992) is a Tajikistani player, who currently plays for CSKA Pamir.

 Career

 Club

 On 14 January 2019, Choriyev signed a new contract with FK Khujand.

 On 30 July 2021, Khujand announced that Choriyev had left the club to sign for FK Istaravshan.

 International

 He has been a member of the Tajikistan national football team since 2013.